aasisodiya/go/golang-general/golang-basics/README.md

 You might notice that name changes but cost doesn't that is because, for method `ChangeName` we used reference receiver i.e. `(c *car)` whereas for `ChangeCost` method we use value receiver i.e. `(c Car)`.
 So when you use `(c Car)` you're actually creating a copy and updating its value.
 But when you use `(c *car)` you are actually referencing the actual property and thus it gets updated correctly.

-In Conclusion use value receiver when you are not modifying the value of the struct and use reference receiver when you are modifying the value of the struct.
+**In Conclusion use value receiver when you are not modifying the value of the struct and use reference receiver when you are modifying the value of the struct**.

+> By Convention, usually the receiver parameter name is single or double letter as given in above example for Car we have used only `c` hence `c *Car`. `this` or `self` aren't defined/used in go.
+Go basically avoids any mentions of `this` or `self`, and using the same can be breaking convention.

 ---